flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 LLM (Large Language Models) Serving quickly became an important workload.
 The efficacy of operators within Transformers – namely GEMM, Self-Attention, GEMV, and elementwise computations are critical to the overall performance of LLM serving.
 While optimization efforts have extensively targeted GEMM and GEMV, there is a lack of performance studies focused on Self-Attention in the context of LLM serving.
 In this blog post, we break Self-Attention down into three stages: prefill, decode, and append; analyze the performance bottleneck of Self-Attention on both single-request and batching scenarios in these three stages; and propose a solution to tackle these challenges.
 These ideas have been integrated into [FlashInfer](https://github.com/flashinfer-ai/flashinfer/), an open-source library for accelerating LLM serving released under Apache 2.0 license.

-FlashInfer has been developed by researchers from the University of Washington, Carnegie Mellon University, and OctoML since summer 2023.
+FlashInfer has been developed by researchers from the University of Washington, Carnegie Mellon University, and OctoAI since summer 2023.
 FlashInfer provides PyTorch APIs for quick prototyping, and a dependency-free, header-only C++ APIs for integration with existing LLM serving systems.
 Compared to existing libraries, FlashInfer has several unique advantages:

 1. **Comprehensive Attention Kernels**: FlashInfer implements attention kernels that cover all the common use cases of LLM serving with state-of-the-art performance, including single-request and batching versions of Prefill, Decode, and Append kernels, on various formats of KV-Cache (Padded Tensor, Ragged Tensor, and Page Table).
 2. **Optimized Shared-Prefix Batch Decoding**: FlashInfer enhances shared-prefix batch decoding performance through cascading, resulting in an impressive up to 31x speedup compared to the baseline vLLM PageAttention implementation (for long prompt of 32768 tokens and large batch size of 256).